senvang/hugo-website/content/about.md

 In 2019 I moved to Vietnam, started my own business and do provide software development services on a free lance basis.

-I am a Linux user and Windows didn't touch my PCs since many years (currently running Gentoo and Artix Linux).
+I am a Linux user and Windows didn't touch my PCs since many years.
+Currently I am running Gentoo Linux on my desktop, Artix Linux on my laptop and Devuan Linux on my server.
+In general - from servers to embedded systems - I like it simple and minimalistic.
-I like minimalistic (e.g. embedded) systems and dealing with low-level stuff.
 I feel at home in a terminal and prefer a good command line interface over GUIs where feasible.
+I like dealing with low-level stuff and I am always interested in digging deeper to understand how things work (or why they don't).

-I also like tinkering (with Arduino, ESP32, Raspberry Pi etc.), 3D printing, badminton and I NEED coffee.
+I also like tinkering with Arduino, ESP32, Raspberry Pi etc., 3D printing, photography, badminton and I NEED coffee.

 ---